albipuliga/ItaloCode/README.md

 ### Installation
 - Clone the repository: `git clone https://github.com/albipuliga/ItaloCode`
 - Compile the source files using your C compiler.
-Run this comand to link lexer.c with parser.c thank to the header files we prepared.
+Run this command to link lexer.c with parser.c thank to the header files we prepared.
 ```bash
 gcc lexer.c parser.c -o myprogram
 ```